Cargill/splinter-docs/community/planning/rest_api_authorization.md

 [guide-level-explanation]: #guide-level-explanation

-Authorization for the Splinter REST API will be handled by an authorization middleware.
+Authorization for the Splinter REST API will be handled by an authorization guard.
 This component will inspect all REST API requests and attempt to verify if the client is permitted to make the request.
 This process is as
 follows: